ytrqua3/ViT_paper_replicating/README.md

 ![attention on each patch](https://github.com/ytrqua3/ViT_paper_replicating/blob/9c0ecc6bdef7c5871e058ae3454c22c9a958b450/6.png)
 <li>These figures show the attention on each patch according to the attention matrix and the model attends to regions that are helpful for classification</li>
+<li>Both globally average pooling and class token work</li>
+<li>positional embeddings are trainable parameters unlike some transformer models that use fixed sinusoidal functions</li>
 </ul>

+<h4>transfer learning using pretrained CNN and ViT for Comparison</h4>